The Ultimate Guide to Risk Modeling

 How can risk modeling be used in the credit industry?

 Risk modeling isn’t just for making credit decisions.
-For instance, you might model the risk of opening or expanding operations in an underserved country or the costs and benefits of existing one that is underperforming.
+For instance, you might model the risk of opening or expanding operations in an underserved country or the costs and benefits of an existing one that is underperforming.
 In information technology, a critical branch of virtually every modern organization, risk modeling helps security teams evaluate the risk of malicious attacks.

-Banking and financial services is one industry for which understanding and planning for risk is key — not only for business reasons but to align with relevant regulations.
+Banking and financial services is one industry for which understanding and planning for risk is key, not only for business reasons but to align with relevant regulations.
 The mortgage lender mentioned above, for example, might use credit risk models to better predict risk, enhance the customer journey and ensure transparency and compliance.

 Why are risk models important for banks and financial institutions?